Autodesk/arnold-usd/docs/naming_conventions.md

 def ArnoldPolymesh "my_mesh" {}
 def ArnoldSkydomeLight "my_light" {}

-For these nodes, the attributes don't need to be namespaced.
+For these nodes, attributes don't need to be namespaced.